 In the Hindu tradition, there are many rituals and customs that are involved in a wedding.
 While the groom is considered to be an incarnation of Lord Vishnu, the bride is considered to be a form of Goddess Lakshmi, the deity of wealth and prosperity.
 Therefore, giving the daughter away (or kanyadaan) is a very emotional as well as a religiously significant act for the bride's parents in an Indian wedding.

 To understand why kanyadaan is so emotionally charged, it is important to understand how a father feels for his daughter.
-This is something that is not unique to India, for it is a global emotion that fathers share a special bond with their daughters while the mother and son have a close bonding.
+This is something that is not unique to India, for it is a global emotion that fathers share a special bond with their daughters while mothers and their sons have a close bonding.
 Even the most possessive and rigid father is known to melt under the sweet smile of his daughter.
+Experience the same?

-Fathers consider their little girls as the most prized possessions and take great care in their upbringing.
-They are also the ones who pamper all their wishes, despite the scolding from the mother!
-So close is their bond that the thought of just handing her over to someone else can be heart-wrenching.
+Fathers consider their little girls as their most prized possessions and take great care in their upbringing.
+They are also the ones who pamper her all their life, fulfil all her wishes despite the scolding from the mother!
+So close is their bond, that the mere thought of just handing her over to someone else can be heart-wrenching.
 However, it is a fact of life that every Indian wedding must have a kanyadaan.

-For the father of the bride, this is a symbol that he is now transferring his daughter's responsibility to the groom.
+For the father of the bride, this is a symbol that he is now transferring his daughter's responsibility to his damaad.
 Considered as the noblest donation possible by a couple, giving away of the “prosperity” of their life, is an emotional moment for everyone who is present.

-Taking place just before the mangalpheras, during this ceremony, the father of the bride places her right hand in that of the groom’s, this is known as hastamilap.
+Taking place just before the mangalpheras, during this ceremony, the father of the bride places her right hand in that of the groom’s, which is known as hastamilap.
 Along with this, betel leaves, betel nut, flowers, dry fruits, conch, gold and money are also placed in their hands.
-After this, holy water or milk is poured over their palms, as the holy verses are being recited by the priest.
+After this, holy water or milk is poured over their palms, as the priest recites holy verses.

 The groom then places his hand on the right shoulder of the bride, as his way of taking on her responsibilities.
 All this symbolises that their fates and lives are now interlinked.
 In certain communities, after this, the hands of the bride and the groom are tied together with a white cloth to secure their bond from the evil eye.
 The groom holds the bride’s hands even as they take the pheras, and recite the holy vows of togetherness.